bobheadxi/bobheadxi.github.io/content/_posts/2020-2-25-figma-report-plugin.md

 design needs, I would highly recommend looking into automating some of your processes with Figma!

-That said, it can be a bit of work to do seemingly trivial things (at least at first), but when you get the hang of things you can do some pretty cool tricks with it - I'll probably follow up this post with another one about the map generation work I am about to do!
+That said, it can be a bit of work to do seemingly trivial things (at least at first), but when you get the hang of things you can do some pretty cool tricks with it, as outlined above!

 As an aside: the charts in this post were created with [Mermaid](https://github.com/mermaid-js/mermaid), which I recently (re)discovered - very nifty.